What is Minimally Invasive Surgery?

 Where will my surgeon be during the procedure?

 Rather than standing over the patient, a primary surgeon sits at a console in the operating room.
-At this console he views an enhanced, true-to-life 3-D image of the surgical field.
+At this console he or she views an enhanced, true-to-life 3-D image of the surgical field.
 Using special controllers, the surgeon performs the surgery using hand movements at the console.
 Using the high definition monitor to view the body cavity as seen through the tiny camera that is displaying real time footage from a small port and operating the robotic system accordingly.
-Another surgeon is at the patient’s bedside.

 Has the FDA approved the da Vinci Surgical System?